This is a blog post by Intland’s Technical Consultant Anita Nemes-Solymosi.

 The recipe is as follows:

 - Implement a validated software for your site with the help of Quality Assurance and other relevant teams you want to involve.
-I suggest using Intland Retina for which Intland has now created a Validation Kit to facilitate and speed up the tool qualification
+I suggest using codebeamer X for which Intland Software has created a Validation Kit to facilitate and speed up the tool qualification

 - Support users in getting up to speed with using the new system.
 Help them implement processes during training to make sure they fully understand how the tool works.
-Again, Intland Retina’s clear user interface, various training videos, and the active support of Intland’s team helps make this process short and painless.
+Again, codebeamer X's clear user interface, various training videos, and the active support of Intland’s team helps make this process short and painless.

 - Rely on preconfigured templates wherever possible to save configuration time.
 Intland’s pharmaceutical template is easy to customize so you don't have to spend months implementing your own processes in a brand new system.